 Mr. Purnama, now running for re-election with high approval ratings, angered the groups again by citing a verse of the Quran in a public address in late September.
 He has apologized and said he would cooperate with a police investigation but has since been the target of protests.

-Vice President Jusuf Kalla met a group of protest leaders and said afterward that police would pursue a blasphemy case against Mr. Purnama.
+Vice President Jusuf Kalla met a group of protest leaders and said that police would pursue a blasphemy case against Mr. Purnama.
 Local media reported that Mr. Purnama said he would meet with investigators Monday.
 The maximum penalty for blasphemy is five years’ imprisonment.

-Scattered outbreaks of violence were reported as small groups dispersed into neighborhoods, including in North Jakarta, where they looted a minimart.
+Scattered outbreaks of violence were reported as small groups dispersed into neighborhoods, including North Jakarta, where they looted a minimart.
 About a hundred police officers guarded the complex where Mr. Purnama resides.

 Shortly after midnight, Mr. Widodo appeared on television, saying that legal action concerning Mr. Purnama would be swift and transparent, and asked protesters to return home.
 He also said he deplored the violence that took place after the rally and that “political actors” had taken advantage of the situation.
 He didn’t elaborate.